-She sang, she shredded on electric guitar, she killed live.
-She was also black, and bi-sexual, and a woman, at a time when it was hard to be any of these things.
+She sang and she shredded on electric guitar.
+She was black, bi-sexual, and a woman, at a time when it was hard to be any of these things.
 She is Sister Rosetta Tharpe.

 Rosetta Nubin was born in Cotton Plant, Arkansas, in March 1915.